Organic flax linen farmer in Ireland

 WE FEED THE UK

-Ground breaking stories told through radical collaboration, to celebrate those nourishing people and planet.
+Ground-breaking stories of regenerative farming, told through radical collaboration, to celebrate those nourishing people and planet.

 We Feed The UK is a major storytelling campaign, pairing photographers and poets with the UK’s best custodians of soil, sea and seed.